 Gross rental yield for Montreal: 4.5% annually based on average rent vs. buy prices.

-Formally known as the land transfer tax, it is a one-time fee paid by the buyer based on the higher of the purchase price or the municipal evaluation of the property.
+Known officially as the Land Transfer Tax, it is a tiered municipal fee based on the higher of the purchase price or municipal evaluation, with rates increasing at specific price brackets.